Computer Networks

 the generic protocol for remote login.
 We also mentioned

-replaced by a far superior software utility, ssh
+replaced by a far superior software utility, ssh, the

 Seriously!